mvamgc/gulp-maven-connection/readme.md

 gm-backend
 ==========

-Backend depends on io2010.gm:gm:0.0.1-SNAPSHOT , run gulp jar_install from the other project first.
+Backend depends on io2010.gm:gm:0.0.1-SNAPSHOT , run gulp jar-install from the other project first.

 start project